saracrz/things-i-learn/README.md

 manyButtons.forEach(button => {
   button.addEventListener('click', handleClick)
-}); // When we use an arrow function inside the event listener then we can not unbinding it.
+}); // When we use an arrow function inside the event listener then we can not unbinding it cause it's an anonymous function..

 //This allows us to every single element has been bind individually.
 ```